Skip to content

 4

 For a publicly-funded consultation, you will need a referral from your GP.
-You may also have a private consultation and ask to be assessed for publicly-funded treatment.
+You may also pay for a private consultation and ask to be assessed for publicly-funded treatment.

-Eligibility for a publicly funded consultation in the Waikato, Bay of Plenty, Lakes and Taranaki region:
+Eligibility for a publicly funded consultation in the Hamilton/Midland region, Wellington/Central region and the South Island:

-• Woman's age 39 years or younger at time of referral, and
+• women must be 39 years or younger at the time of referral.

-• Or a known male or female diagnosed factor (very low sperm count, endometriosis, blocked tubes, anovulation)
+• you have a known male or female factor such as endometriosis; blocked tubes; anovulation; a very low sperm count, OR

-• Or have a genetic condition that can be treated with pre-implantation genetic diagnosis,
+• you have a genetic condition that can be treated with pre-implantation genetic diagnosis, OR

 Good to know:

-• At your publicly funded consultation you will be scored for publicly funded treatment using the fertility Clinical Priority Assessment Criteria (CPAC) system that gives you a score out of a 100.
+• You will be scored for publicly-funded treatment using the fertility Clinical Priority Assessment Criteria (CPAC) system that gives you a score out of a 100.
+This CPAC score can only be done by a fertility specialist - at least 65 points are needed to qualify.

 • You can have a private consultation to access public treatment.
-This is useful for those who want to be assessed sooner than the public wait time of 3-4 months.
+This is useful for those who may want to be assessed sooner.

 5